Brief History of St. Albans

 Phillip Thompson also purchased land from Spotswood (1,000 acres) near the Coal River and moved his family here in 1816-1817.
 He built a large stone house here called Muckmore (near the present day Loop) which survived until 1976.
 He later developed the "downtown" area and named it Philipi.
 Mr. Thompson and James Teays built a 180 foot long covered toll bridge in 1831 across the Coal River along the James River and Kanawha Turnpike.
 Previously the river had been forded or used a ferry.
 The bridge stood until 1861 when burnt by the retreating Confederates after the battle of nearby Scary Creek.
 It was a foolish loss as pursuing Union forces could still ford the river.
 The Teays Inn was also built on the West on the bridge along the turnpike.

 The first roads in this area were foot trails and Indian and animal trails.The first wagon road through here was called the Old State Road and went to Pt.
 Pleasant.
 By 1831 the James River & Kanawha Turnpike arrived in Coalsmouth.
 It started at the James River in Virginia and followed the Kanawha River.
 The Covered Bridge across Coal River was built at this time.
 It was burnt in 1861 during the Civil War by retreating Confederates, after the nearby Battle of Scary Creek.
 The James River and Kanawha Turnpike road became known as the Midland Trail in 1920 and extended to St. Louis.
-The C&O railroad arrived in St. Albans in 1872-73.
+The C&O railroad arrived in St. Albans in 1871-72 with the first Depot built in 1871 where the current one is located.
 By 1912, the trolley, or streetcar line, came from Charleston to St. Albans.

 A Town is Born